Eccentricities by JVG

 6. Add the fragrance oil and mix well.

-7. Disperse one teaspoon of mica colorant with one tablespoon of olive oil or other light weight oil.
+7. Disperse one teaspoon of mica colorant with one tablespoon of olive oil or other lightweight oil.

 8. Split approximately half of the total soap into the three mica containers.
 Mix the colorants well.